 Henry Rollins said, “A great way to learn about your country is to leave it.”
-I learned a lot about Australia while living overseas from 1987 to 1996.
+And I learned a lot about Australia while living overseas from 1987 to 1996.
 Books like Alice Nannup’s When The Pelican Laughed (Fremantle Arts Centre Press 1992) helped my education.
-From her memoir, I learned about the Stolen Generation.
-And of a connection with my Nan.
+From her memoir, I learned about the Stolen Generation and a connection with my Nan.

 Please note: Aboriginal and Torres Strait Islander people are warned this blog post contains the names and images of people who have passed away.

 I grew up in Perth, Western Australia, in the 1960s and ’70s and (honestly!) had no idea the state took Aboriginal children from their parents and communities.
 I was also ignorant of the systemic discrimination faced by Indigenous people.
 A young, white male, mine was an insular life in the world’s most isolated city on the world’s largest island continent.
 Travel broadened my outlook.

 It was in England in 1988 that I learned of Australia’s shameful history.
 Back home, White Australia was celebrating the Bicentenary of the arrival of the First Fleet of colonial settlers and convicts.
 At the same time, Indigenous Australians and their supporters were protesting against Invasion Day.
 And in England, the BBC aired news of the protests and documentaries showing the good, the bad, and the damn ugly parts of Australian history.